Welcome to the Online Business Service Center!

-If you have questions about the Local Option Sales Tax, the local Transportation Tax, the local Hospitality Tax, or the Local Accommodations Tax, please contact the Business Service Center at email@example.com or at 803-576-2287.
+If you have questions about the local Hospitality Tax or the Local Accommodations Tax, please contact our office at email@example.com or at 803-576-2287.

 If you have specific questions about the State sales tax or the State Accommodations Tax, please call the State Department of Revenue Sales Tax Division at 803-896-1420.

 Freedom of Information Act (FOIA) Requests